rust-lang/rust/text/0000-document_all_features.md

 1. We should write issues for feature documentation, and flag them as approachable entry points for new users.

 2. We can use the more complicated language reference issues as points for mentoring developers interested in contributing to the compiler.
 Helping document a complex language feature may be a useful on-ramp for working on the compiler itself.

-3. We have formed a documentation subteam (under the leadership of the relevant core team representative), similar to what Ember has done, which will be responsible for shepherding these changes along.

-    Even with such a team in place, a major goal remains encouraging the community to take up a greater degree of responsibility for the state of the documentation, rather than it falling entirely on the shoulders of a single core team member or even the docs team.
-(Having a dedicated core team member focused solely on docs is *wonderful*, but it means we can sometimes leave it all to just one person, and Rust has far too much going on for any individual to manage on their own.)

 At a "messaging" level, we should continue to emphasize that *documentation is just as valuable as code*.
 For example (and there are many other similar opportunities): in addition to highlighting new language features in the release notes for each version, we might highlight any part of the documentation which saw substantial improvement in the release.